jborgers/http-client-monitor/README.md

 Depending on sleep time of /hello, number of parallel /hello calls (threads), connection pool size (per route) and timeout values, a TimeoutException may be thrown and logged, resulting in not all /hello calls actually being executed.

+Note: using a VPN may interfere with local attach by a JMX client to a service.

 (Part of the code is based on Spring's gs-rest-service.)